 Sister’s also produces a bi-weekly newsletter exchange of ideas and community resources.
 Adding to their community-focused business is the adjoining Peoples Peoples Fridge, another fantastic community fridge making sure that everyone uptown has access to fresh produce and prepared meals.

-130 Orchard St, Lower East Side
+Address: 47 Orchard Street, Lower East Side

 McNally Jackson Independent Booksellers

-Original NoLita: 52 Prince St, Seaport: 4 Fulton St, Downtown Brooklyn: 445 Albee Square, Williamsburg: 76 N. 4th Street
+Address: Original NoLita: 52 Prince St, Seaport: 4 Fulton St, Downtown Brooklyn: 445 Albee Square, Williamsburg: 76 N. 4th Street

 McNally Jackson (the original and all of its satellites) are beloved amongst independent NYC bookstores.
 Owned and operated by former book editor Sarah McNally, McNally Jackson features a variety of thoughtfully curated titles across genres housed in a soothing café atmosphere of local and organic food and drink.